Webhook Code Examples

 # Compute the expected signature using the shared secret.

-# The secret must be UTF-8 encoded bytes.
+# Note: The secret must be encoded to bytes before use in hmac.new.

 computed_hash = hmac.new(